GwangWooKim/SBC-analysis/README.md

 * During analyzing, __we figure out that the used dataset has problems (in preprocessing-level).
 So DIGIST has been resolving this problem.
 We will re-analyze the corrected data and report results.__
 * The code 92-113 might not be able to work.
 I will deal with this part after getting the data.

+## Background
+Suppose we have a `n_gene` by `n_cell` matrix. (it is ok to understand gene as feature if you want).
+Each cell follows from a known population.
+In this situation, which genes represent the populations? how much represent?

+## Method
+Statistical models give good answers.
+"How much" is arranged by p-value and "Which" is determined by genes having lower p-value. (e.g. <0.05)

 ## Results (partial)
 <img src="/imgs/result1.png" width="70%" height="70%">
 This figure shows that 40% genes are filtered out (that is, they are not tested whether each of them is meaningful or not)